Soviet withdrawal from Afghanistan: Aftermath

 Soviet support for the Najibullah government did not end with the withdrawal of the regular troops.
 Aid totalling several billion dollars was sent by the Soviet Union to Afghanistan, including military aircraft (MiG-27s) and Scud missiles.
 Due primarily to this aid, the Najibullah government held onto power for much longer than the CIA and State Department expected.
 The mujahideen made considerable advances following the withdrawal of the Soviet contingent, and were even able to take and control several cities; nevertheless, they failed to unseat Najibullah until the spring of 1992.
 Following the coup of August 1991, the Soviet Union (and later the Russian Federation under Boris Yeltsin) cut aid to their Afghan allies.
 This had a severe impact on the Hizb-i Watan (formerly known as the PDPA), and on the armed forces, already weakened by their fight against the mujahideen and internal struggles – following an abortive coup attempt in March 1990, the Army (already encountering a critical lack of resources and critical rates of desertion) was purged.
-Ultimately, the cessation of Soviet aid and the instability that it caused allowed to the mujahideen to storm Kabul.
+Ultimately, the cessation of Soviet aid and the instability that it caused allowed the mujahideen to storm Kabul.
 Najibullah was removed from power by his own party, after which the mujahideen futilely attempted to form a stable coalition government.
 Disagreements and infighting between the likes of Massoud and Gulbuddin Hekmatyar set the stage for the eventual rise of the Taliban.